isabella232/rtos-docs-pr.sv-se/rtos-docs/threadx/chapter4.md

 ## <a name="tx_thread_relinquish"></a>tx_thread_relinquish

-Relinquish control to other application threads (Dra tillbaka kontrollen till andra programtrådar)
+Relinquish control to other application threads (Återkänd kontroll till andra programtrådar)

 ### <a name="prototype"></a>Prototyp